krobbi/fungus/README.md

 Tabs are counted as a single character, so they should not be used for aligning Befunge code.

-The playfield is filled with zeroes.
+The playfield is filled with `32` (the space character as an integer.)
 The lines of source code are converted from characters to integers and superimposed over the playfield.
-This results in lines that are shorter than the longest line being padded with zeroes (equivalent to null characters in the source code.)
+This results in lines that are shorter than the longest line being padded with spaces.

-If the source code is empty, then the playfield will be a 1x1 grid containing zero.
+The playfield should always be a rectangle and should always have a size of at least 1x1.

 # Parsing Stage
 The program could easily be interpreted using only the playfield, but a lot can